 Responses from the Scientific Community and Ways Forward

-Aside from authoring calls and proposing standards for greater dissemination in computational science, the scientific community has taken a number of steps to bring about reproducible computational science.
-Some journals, such as this one, require authors to make the data and code required to reproduce the published results available upon request [11, 27].
+The scientific community has taken a number of steps to bring about reproducible computational science.
+Some journals require authors to make the data and code required to reproduce the published results available upon request [11, 27].
 I am involved with a Presidential Initiative of the American Statistical Association to develop a “portal” to make digital scholarly objects associated with statistics research publicly available.
 Many universities and funding agencies have created online repositories to support the dissemination of digital scholarly objects.
 A nascent community of software developers is making an increasing number of tools available for scientific workflow management and the dissemination of reproducible computational results [26, wiki].

 Policy deliberations are currently ongoing and input from the scientific community can impact outcomes that will affect the scientific research process.
 Congress is considering open data and publication requirements in the reauthorization of the American COMPETES Act.
 The OSTP executive memorandum directs the federal funding agencies to deliver a plan to the OSTP on August 22 of this year and direct each agency to “use a transparent process for soliciting views from stakeholders, including federally funded researchers, universities, libraries, publishers, users of federally funded research results, and civil society groups, and take such views into account.”